 Main Text

-Volcano observatories increasingly use data collected from erupted lava and tephra samples in near-real-time to obtain information about the magmatic plumbing system to help inform decision making during volcanic crises (Gansecki et al., 2019; Re et al., 2021; Pankhurst et al., 2022).
+Volcano observatories increasingly use data collected from erupted lava and tephra samples in near-real-time to obtain information about the magmatic plumbing system to help inform decision-making during volcanic crises (Gansecki et al., 2019; Re et al., 2021; Pankhurst et al., 2022).
 Most work so far has focused on the chemistry of erupted lavas and crystal cargoes (Pankhurst et al., 2022) to gain insight into changing melt composition and rheological properties (e.g., Gansecki et al., 2019).
 However, up until now, petrological monitoring has been unable to address the high-priority question– ‘Where is the magma coming from?’
 (Re et al., 2021).
 At well-monitored volcanoes, such information can be used to draw analogies to previous eruptive episodes associated with specific storage reservoirs (e.g., vigour, pathway, or length of eruption), and to help interpret geophysical signals of ongoing activity.
 At poorly-monitored volcanoes, where there may be no prior constraints on magma storage geometry (Wieser et al., 2023b), depths of storage are a vital parameter to begin interpreting new eruptive activity.
 Melt inclusion (MI) barometry, a widely popular petrological method to determine storage depths from volatile contents, takes months to years to complete (Re et al., 2021).
 While mineral barometry could be implemented faster (only requiring electron probe microanalysis (EPMA) measurements on eruptive minerals), it is imprecise (Wieser et al., 2023a), and therefore would only be able to constrain magma storage to very broad depths (e.g., stored in the crust vs. below the Moho).
 This technique has particularly poor applicability at active volcanoes such as Kīlauea or Mauna Loa, where a precision of 1–2 km is needed to distinguish between storage reservoirs (Baker and Amelung, 2012; Anderson and Poland, 2016).

 Recent developments have shown that Raman-based barometry of CO2-rich fluid inclusions (FI) provides an alternative to popular petrological barometers, with much smaller uncertainties than mineral barometry, and requiring far less time and resources than MI analyses (Dayton et al., 2023; DeVitre and Wieser, 2023).
 This method uses spectral features of CO2 fluids to calculate a CO2 density using an instrument specific calibration (DeVitre et al., 2021).
-Along with an estimate of entrapment temperature, this density is converted into an entrapment pressure using a CO2 Equation of State (EOS).
+Along with an estimate of entrapment temperature, this density is converted into an entrapment pressure using a CO2 Equation of State (EOS, Fig. 1).
 Pressures are converted to depths through an estimate of crustal density.
 However, there has previously been no rigorous assessment of how quickly FI depths can be obtained from erupted material, and whether these timescales are short enough to have use as a real-time monitoring tool.

 The eruption onset of Kīlauea volcano on September 10, 2023 provided an unprecedented opportunity to test the validity of this method during a response, given that depths of the main magma storage regions at this volcano have been well constrained by various independent geophysical and petrological methods, including prior FI barometry (DeVitre and Wieser, 2023).
-Tephra samples representing the first ~14 hours of the September 2023 eruption were collected by Hawaiian Volcano Observatory (HVO) geologists on September 12 and mailed to UC Berkeley on September 15th (Fig. 1).
+Tephra samples representing the first ~14 hours of the September 2023 eruption were collected by Hawaiian Volcano Observatory (HVO) geologists on September 12 and mailed to UC Berkeley on September 15th (Fig. 2).